kyracalvert/sound-tune-instrument-hotel/README.md

 # sound-tune-instrument-hotel
-Instrument check-in application and database for a specialty instrument repair hotel.
+Instrument check-in application and database for administrative use by a specialty instrument repair hotel.

 ## Built With:
 Angular, Node, Express, and SQL (SEAN Stack)